Licensing and Commissioning of Railroad Police Officers

 Every commissioned railroad police officer has statewide authority to enforce the laws of the state and the ordinances of local communities when engaged in the discharge of his or her duties as a railroad police officer for their employing company.
 Their authority is directly linked to the company’s property, its cargo, employees, and passengers.
 Railroad police officers carry their authority beyond the company’s property when enforcing or investigating violation of the law related to their railroad.

-The contact person for commissioning of officers is John Steele 517-322-3966 or email@example.com.
+The contact person for commissioning of officers is Ryan Speidel at 517-322-5627 or firstname.lastname@example.org.